 If you are an Illinois resident, you can take advantage of Chicago Museum Free Days.
 We love to visit the museums on these days and save a little money on our visit.
 You get basic entrance into the Planetarium but can pay to upgrade if you want to see their Sky Shows.
 Check this link for dates: Adler Planetarium Free Days

 Related Article – 8 Can’t Miss Things to Do in Chicago with Kids

 In Chicago, you can save money by bundling the best Chicago Attractions through CityPass.
 It allows you to visit the Adler Planetarium, Field Museum, Shedd Aquarium, Museum of Science and Industry, and SkyDeck for a 50% off savings on ticket prices.
 Find out more about how to use this cool pass and if it’s worth it in my Chicago City Pass Review.

 If you plan to go to a museum several times, I often suggest you buy a membership to save money.
-The Planetarium however is cheaper then many other Chicago museums and it’s not as quick of a savings.
+The Planetarium, however, is cheaper than many other Chicago museums and it’s not as quick of savings.
 I would decide how often you plan to come and then calculate the cost to see if it works for your family.

 Where to Eat in the Planetarium

 The Planetarium has a small cafeteria called Galileo’s Cafe where they serve freshly prepared lunch and snack options.
 You will find a beautiful view of the lake and the city while you eat from their floor to ceiling windows.
 Another option is to picnic on the lawn of the Museum Campus right outside.

 With this being a smaller museum, you will be spending less time here so you could also eat before and after outside of the Planetarium and just get a quick snack while visiting.

 Mission to the Moon – Start out by learning how the US put a man on the moon.
 Kids will find several hands on areas and can even write a note to an astronaut.